 f.
 Location of Surface Water and Wetlands:

-The closest significant surface water is a pond located approximately 500' to the adjacent North property line.
-As mining cessation occurs and reclamation is completed, a lake shall be formed and shall encompass approximately 50 acres.
-A wetland is located in the center of the 120 Acre parcel and along the South property line for both parcels.
+The closest significant surface water is an on-site lake.
+As mining cessation occurs and reclamation is completed, the lake will encompass approximately 40 acres.
+A significant wetland adjoins the Northwest property corner.

 g.
 Existing Topography and Drainage Pattern: